yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 If you plan to have Platform use **systemd services** to perform the monitoring operations mentioned above, then make sure ...
 -->

-You’re finished configuring your on-premises cloud provider.
+You have finished configuring your on-premises cloud provider.
 Proceed to [Configure the backup target](../../backup-target/), or [Create deployments](../../../create-deployments/).